Testing and fever clinics — coronavirus (COVID-19)

 If the result is positive, you will receive a call from a public health doctor or nurse who will tell you what to do next.

 If the result is negative, your doctor or the clinic that tested you may let you know.
 Depending on where you got tested, you may just receive an automated SMS.
 If you have been issued with a notice telling you to self-quarantine, you must stay in self-quarantine until the end date written on the notice, even if you get a negative result.
 This is because you may still develop COVID-19 infection.

 If you are waiting on a test result, the people you live with and other close contacts do not need to be in quarantine unless the local public health unit tells them to.
 They should stay away from the sick person as much as possible.
 If the test result is positive, they may be assessed as a close contact and will then need to be in quarantine.

-If you’ve been tested in a public Queensland Health facility and have not received any call or a SMS notification and would like to follow up your negative test result, you can call Pathology Queensland on 1800 472 847.
-Test results for those under 16 years old cannot be provided over the phone, but you can request a copy of the result to be sent to your GP.
+If you’ve been tested in a public Queensland Health facility and have not received a call or SMS notification and would like to follow up your negative test result, you can call Pathology Queensland on 1800 472 847.

-Please wait at least 36 hours after your test was collected.
-This service is only available from 8:15am to 5:15pm on weekdays.
+Please wait at least 36 to 48 hours after your test was collected.
+This service is available from Monday to Friday, 8.00am to 5.30pm (including the public holiday on 28 October 2021) and Saturday, Sunday 8.00am to 1.00pm.
+Hours may be extended during periods of expanded and surge testing.

 Anyone who has had testing performed at Mater Pathology, QML, Sullivan & Nicolaides Pathology, MedLab or 4Cyte Pathology can get their results from their referring GP or direct from the private pathology provider.